danBhentschel/techio-practical-linq/markdowns/background_mashup.md

  - The `Transform()` method should be a generator that iterates through the input `IEnumerable<int>`, applies the delegate to each value, and `yield return`s the result
  - The `Transform()` should generate an `IEnumerable<int>`

+## Here are some examples to help you out

 ### Example delegate declaration
 ```csharp
 private delegate int FuncTwoInts(int one, int two);